Hello Fellow Taxpayers,

 I have a little tax savings tip for those of you who already reached your 70 and half birthday or who will reach it this year.
 When you reach this age, you are required to take a distribution from your IRA (not a ROTH).
 It is called your Required Minimum Distribution or RMD.
 This distribution is taxable to you.
 You will get Form 1099R, and we include it in your income, just like we did when we reported your W2 wages.

-So what is the tax savings?
+So what are the tax savings?
 If you want to make a contribution to your favorite charity, you will pay tax on your IRA distribution, but will not get a benefit from the charitable donation unless you itemize your deductions.
 I know that you make these donations for philanthropic reasons, but you might as well get a tax break.
 If you do not itemize, you do not get the break.

 TIP: What you have to do is tell the financial institution that would have sent you your RMD directly to you, make the donation directly to the charity of your choice, on your behalf instead.
 You do not get the money, the charity does.
 The benefit is that you do not have to include what you contributed to the charity in your income.
 On top of that, the amount donated directly to the charity satisfies your RMD for the year.
 This is technically called a “Qualified Charitable Donation” or QCD.